polyglotdev/devops-beginners-to-advanced-with-projects/README.md

 - `chown`: Change file owner and group
   - `chown user1 file.txt`: Change the owner of a file
   - `chown user1:group1 file.txt`: Change the owner and group of a file

+## Users and Groups

+- Users and Groups are used to control access to the system and its resources.
+- Users login to the system and have unique usernames.
+- Every process has an owner and group affiliation.